-Once we've set up your plan you won't be able to cancel the adviser charge or pay another one from your pension pot.
+Once your plan has started, you will not be able to cancel the adviser charge or pay another one from your pension pot.

 If you cancel your plan, you may have to find another way of paying the adviser charge.
-For more information please see 'Can I change my mind?' on page 9.
+For more information please see the 'Can I change my mind?' section on page 9.